 Understanding Your Email Requirements

-Before you can decide on the best solution you need to make a list of the main requirements like:
+Before you can decide on the best email solution for your business you will need to understand your main email requirements like:

 - How many email users will you have?